 STUDENT PLAYGROUND ATTIRE: Students must dress appropriately for the weather.
 Students are expected to bring boots and snow pants each day.
-When snow is present they are required wear full winter gear.
-We understand some days students may forget their boots and snow pants, they will then be asked to stay on the blacktop.
+When snow is present they are required wear full winter gear (snow pants, winter coat, hat, mittens, and boots).
+We understand some days, students may forget their boots and snow pants, they will then be asked to stay on the blacktop.